MileHacker Logo

 Safety and Security

 Braga is a reputation as a very safe city with low crime.
-Petty crime like pickpocketing can occur in crowded areas or public transport, less frequently than larger cities.
+Minor crime such as pickpocketing can occur in crowded areas or public transport, less frequently than larger cities.

 No specific neighborhoods in Braga are known for danger.
-The city center is safe, even at night.
+The downtown area is safe, at nighttime too.

-Natural disaster risk is low.
+Natural disaster risk is not high.
 Forest fires may occur in dry summers; flooding may happen during heavy winter rains.

 Cost of Meals and Transport